Ronak004/Bitcoin-Price-Forcasting-Using-Tweets/README.md

 - Data collection and cleaning are essential for any data science project.
 In this project, we had to deal with missing data, incorrect data types, and inconsistent data formats.
 We learned that carefully cleaning and pre-processing the data is critical to obtaining accurate insights and predictions
 - We learned how to use VADER, a lexicon and rule-based sentiment analysis tool, to calculate the sentiment scores of tweets.
 VADER provides a quick and simple way to evaluate tweet sentiment, but it has its limitations, such as its inability to handle sarcasm and other forms of figurative language.
 - The Bitcoin market is highly volatile, and predicting its price is a complex task.
 While our linear regression model showed some promise in predicting Bitcoin prices, its accuracy was not sufficient for practical use.
+- In our analysis, we observed that the Neural Network model outperformed the Linear Regression model in terms of accuracy, with a lower mean squared error and a higher R-squared value on both the training and testing sets.
+However, we also observed that the Linear Regression model was able to provide more interpretable coefficients, which could be helpful in understanding the relationship between the predictors and the target variable.

 ## Recommendations
 Based on our analysis, we recommend the following:
 - Further exploration of the relationship between tweet sentiment and Bitcoin prices using more advanced techniques such as neural networks and other machine learning algorithms.
 - Consideration of additional factors such as news articles, social media posts, and economic indicators that may impact Bitcoin prices.
 - Ongoing monitoring of the Bitcoin market and analysis of market trends to inform future predictions.
+- Our findings suggest that more advanced machine learning techniques, such as neural networks, may be necessary for accurately predicting the price of Bitcoin in the highly volatile cryptocurrency market.

 ## Conclusion
 This project demonstrates how sentiment analysis can be used to predict the price of Bitcoin based on Twitter data.
 The project also showcases various tools and techniques used in data science, such as cleaning data, performing exploratory analysis, and using machine learning models for prediction.